chiragsharmagithub/WordInversionProject/README.md

-Word Inversion App Setup & Run
+# Word Inversion App
-What You Have
-Pure ASP.NET Core 8 application.
-Just invert, get all, search.

-Before You Start
-You need:

-.NET 8 SDK (verify: dotnet --version)
-SQLite comes built-in.
+A ASP.NET Core 8 application for inverting words in sentences, searching records, and viewing history.

+## Features

+- Invert word order in sentences
+- Search through inverted records
+- View all records in a clean table interface
+- Simple, minimalist UI

+## Prerequisites

+Before you begin, ensure you have:

+- **.NET 8 SDK** (verify installation: `dotnet --version`)
+- **SQLite** (comes built-in with the project)

-Setup Instructions
+## Setup Instructions

-Step 1: Get Your Project Files
+### Step 1: Clone the Repository

-Copy all files to your local directory.
+Copy all project files to your local directory.

-Step 2: Install NuGet Packages
+### Step 2: Install NuGet Packages

-Open terminal in your project directory and run:
+Open a terminal in your project directory and run:

-bash
-dotnet add package Microsoft.EntityFrameworkCore.Sqlite dotnet add package Microsoft.EntityFrameworkCore.Tools Step 3: Create Database
+dotnet add package Microsoft.EntityFrameworkCore.Sqlite dotnet add package Microsoft.EntityFrameworkCore.Tools
-Run migrations:

-bash
+### Step 3: Create the Database

+Run migrations to create the SQLite database:

 dotnet ef migrations add InitialCreate dotnet ef database update

-This creates WordInversion.db file.
-SQLite will handle everything.
+This creates the `WordInversion.db` file.
+SQLite handles everything automatically.

-Step 4: Run The App
+### Step 4: Run the Application

-bash
+Start the application:

 dotnet run

-App runs on https://localhost:7001.
-Open in browser.
+The app runs on [**https://localhost:7001**](https://localhost:7001).
+Open this URL in your browser.

-What To Expect
-You'll see:

-Input box to invert sentence

-Search box to find records

-Table showing all records

-Clean, simple UI
+## Usage

+The application provides three main functions:

-Type sentence → click invert → see result.
-Done.
+1. **Invert Sentence**: Type a sentence in the input box → Click invert → See the result

-Search word → click search → see matching records.
-Done.
+2. **Search Records**: Enter a word in the search box → Click search → View matching records
+3. **View All Records**: All inverted sentences are displayed in a table

+## What to Expect

+- Clean, simple user interface
+- Input box for sentence inversion
+- Search functionality
+- Table displaying all records with timestamps

+## Tech Stack

+- ASP.NET Core 8
+- Entity Framework Core
+- SQLite Database